-7.2.2.1 Listing of New Species Not Covered by HCP
+7.2.2.1 Changed Circumstance: Listing of New Species Not Covered by HCP

-The listing of a new species by the Service as threatened or endangered within the ITP Area and that is determined to be not covered by the District HCP may constitute a Changed Circumstance.
+The listing of a new species by the Service as threatened or endangered within the ITP Area that is not covered by the District HCP may constitute a Changed Circumstance.
 The two ecoregions of the HCP Planning Area have numerous vulnerable aquatic and terrestrial species (see Appendix A for a current listing), but none of those vulnerable species (or others) are known to exist in the ITP Area.
 The Service is statutorily required to notify the District and/or publish notice in the Federal Register upon becoming aware that a species associated with the habitats in Barton Springs and not a Covered Species (but rather an "Uncovered Species") that may be or has been proposed for listing.

 - a.
 Upon receipt of notice of the listing of an Uncovered Species, the District will seek to partner with the Service regarding confirmation of this circumstance as a Changed Circumstance for the District HCP as determined by the Service, and the necessity of modification and amendment of the District HCP.
 If the District elects to pursue amendment of the applicable permit, the District will ask the Service to provide technical assistance to the District in identifying any modifications to the District HCP warranted by the Changed Circumstance and necessary to amend the applicable federal permit. - b.
 The District shall assess the efficacy of the conservation and mitigation measures as already provided in the District HCP as they provide for avoidance, minimization, and mitigation of take of the Uncovered Species, and provide that analysis to the Service. - c.
-The District shall seek guidance from the Service in determining whether any further conservation or mitigation measures are required and whether the District ITP requires an amendment to authorize any incidental take of such Uncovered Species.
+The District shall seek guidance from the Service in determining whether any further conservation or mitigation measures are required and whether the Covered Activities

-- d.
+- described in the ITP would require an amendment to authorize any incidental take of such Uncovered Species. - d.
 The District shall provide the Service with an assessment of whether the District's Covered Activities and the proposed response to the listing of the Uncovered Species will adversely affect take of Covered Species, consistent with Section 10 of the Act. - e.
-The District will incorporate into its amended HCP and ITP any needed conservation measures that are within its regulatory authority and financial capability.
+If the assessment finds there is an adverse effect on take of the Covered Species and the Service concurs, the District will request a specific amendment to its HCP and ITP.
+Upon amendment, the District will incorporate any needed conservation measures that are within its regulatory authority and financial capability.
+The District will consult with the Service on whether a revised NEPA document is required to complete an amendment of the HCP.

-7.2.2.2 Drought with Sustained, Unexpectedly Low DO Concentrations
+7.2.2.2 Changed Circumstance: Drought with Sustained, Unexpectedly Low DO Concentrations or Unexpected Effects on Other Salamander Life Stages